Graduate Study at UIC

 Option A: Register for zero hours of credit in thesis research (599) each semester until the degree is awarded (excluding summer unless defending dissertation).
 Range IV tuition and fees are assessed (see Schedule of Classes).

 Permission to use either Option A or B will be considered by the Graduate College upon petition supported by the graduate program.
 For Option B, the department must certify that no use of university facilities will be made.
-Students must refile a petition for Option B by the 10th day of the term (5th for summer).
+Students must refile a petition for Option B every term by the 10th day of the term (5th for summer).

 All students must complete and defend the dissertation by the degree deadline, regardless of which option is chosen.